brugr9/fipa/README.md

 In civil applications such as smartphones and laptops, a digital sample is in most cases acquired using a sweep sensor.
 The pre-processing and extraction of the characteristics are carried out using digital image processing methods.
 Finally, the local coordinates of the characteristics serve as a template, both for the initial acquisition and for the samples.
 Finally, the template is compared with the reference data.
 The resulting vector is evaluated using statistical methods.

 For this challenge we focus on the second step: Preprocess and extraction of characteristics by the gradient based method of [Bazen/Gerez, 2002].
-Further the Image Processing Toolbox from Mathworks is used for image processing.
+Further the Image Processing Toolbox from MathWorks&reg; is used for image processing.
 The raw image is a fingerprint from a database of [FVC, 2004].

 ## Cite As